Robinson Canó: San Diego Padres (2022)

 On May 13, 2022, Canó signed a major league contract with the San Diego Padres.
 Canó batted .094 in 12 games for the Padres, with 10 strikeouts in 34 plate appearances, and was released by the Padres on June 2.

 On June 10, Canó re-signed with the Padres on a minor league contract and was assigned to the El Paso Chihuahuas of the Triple-A Pacific Coast League.

 Atlanta Braves (2022)

 On July 10, 2022, the Padres traded Canó to the Atlanta Braves for cash considerations.
 He made his Braves debut against the New York Mets the next day.
-The Braves designated Canó for assignment on August 1, after acquiring Ehire Adrianza; Canó batted 4-for-26 (.154) in nine games for the Braves.
+The Braves designated Canó for assignment on August 1, after acquiring Ehire Adrianza.
+Canó batted 4-for-26 (.154) in nine games for the Braves.
 He was released on August 4, becoming a free agent.

-In aggregate, in 2022 in 33 games and 100 at bats for the three teams, he batted .150/.183/.190 with 4 walks and 25 strikeouts, and was the slowest second baseman in major league baseball, with a sprint speed of 24.3 feet per second.
+In aggregate, in 33 games and 100 at bats for three teams in 2022, he batted .150/.183/.190 with 4 walks and 25 strikeouts and was the slowest second baseman in the major leagues, with a sprint speed of 24.3 feet per second.

+Dubai Wolves (2023)

+In September 2023, Canó joined the ownership group of Baseball United, a professional baseball league based in Dubai.
+On October 23, 2023, he was selected sixth overall in the league's draft by the Dubai Wolves.
+During the league's inaugural all-star showcase, Cano batted leadoff for the United West All-Stars in both games and went a combined 2 for 7 with 2 doubles and a walk.

+Diablos Rojos del México (2024–present)

+On March 1, 2024, Canó signed with the Diablos Rojos del México of the Mexican League.
+In 78 games for the club, he batted .431/.475/.639 with 14 home runs and 77 RBI, won the league's batting title, and led the league in hits.
+With the team, Canó won the Serie del Rey.
+On January 15, 2025, Cano re-signed with the Diablos for the 2025 season.
+Canó lead the Diablos Rojos to an undefeated championship at the 2025 Baseball Champions League Americas in April 2025 and was named the tournament MVP.

 International career

-Canó has participated for his native country, Dominican Republic, in three World Baseball Classic (WBC) tournaments, held in 2009, 2013, and 2017.
+Canó has participated for his native Dominican Republic in four World Baseball Classic (WBC) tournaments, held in 2009, 2013, 2017, and 2023.